0xAndrewBlack/gd-discord-bot-old/README.md

+> **Note: It's "open-source" but thats doesn't mean that you can copy n paste and "steal" it!
+Thanks.
+Add me on discord or DM me on IG if you have any questions.**

 # GD Discord BOT

 A simple bot **GD BOT** which just tags you and notifies you on Discord in a specific channel.